Helmar Lerski 1871, Strasbourg, France-1956, Zürich, Switzerland

 -

-The setup of lighting was always a fundamental aspect of Lerski's artistic method: “Light is a proof that a photographer can create freely, following his mind’s eye, like a painter, designer, or sculptor”.
+“Light is proof that a photographer can create freely, following his mind’s eye, like a painter, designer, or sculptor,” he wrote—an assertion that succinctly defines his approach.
+Illumination in Lerski’s work functions as structure, contour, and narrative force.

 -